 When you delete an Outlook email or another item by pressing the Shift + Del keys, the email skips the Deleted Items folder in Outlook.

-Also, the normally deleted emails, earlier available in the Deleted Items folder, are automatically deleted from the Deleted Items folder after 30 days or based on the organization’s email retention policy.
+Also, the normally deleted emails, available in the Deleted Items folder, are automatically deleted from the Deleted Items folder after 30 days or based on the organization’s email retention policy.

 Case 1: Outlook Configured Using IMAP

-If you can access messages via webmail and see them on multiple devices like computer, mobile, etc., you are using an IMAP email.
+If you can access messages via webmail and see them on multiple devices like computers, mobile, etc., you are using an IMAP email.
 Alternatively, you can check Outlook email account settings to find out the configuration.

 Case 2: Outlook Configured Using POP